Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 Educators in the audio industry may use this software to produce superb quality training and test materials for their students almost in no time.

-The program is distributed under [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.html).
-So, it is Free for any use, either personal or commercial!
+The program is [Free Software](https://www.gnu.org/philosophy/free-sw.html), distributed under [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.html).
+It is free for any use, either personal or commercial!

 <br />